lightningkite/lk-react-starter/README.md

 - Update meta tags in `/index.html`
 - Set correct environment variables in `.env.production` (See the "Environment Variables" section above)

-To create a production build with Vite, run `npm run build`.
-To serve the production build locally, run `npm run serve`.
+To create a production build with Vite, run `npm run build:stage` or `npm run build:prod`.
+To serve the build locally, run `npm run serve`.

 This project has been set up with `rollup-plugin-analyzer` to show you the final bundle sizes.
 Use code splitting in React in appropriate places to reduce the bundle size if needed.
 See an example of this in `AuthRoutes.tsx`.